uranium-operator/uranium-operator.github.io/README.md

 First Dock

-Johnson Brocoli was the first human in the 57DF Station and dock a first modul to control modul
+Johnson Brocoli was the first human in the 57DF Station and docking a first modul to control modul